studiopress/pattern-manager/README.md

 ## Changelog

+### 0.2.0
+* Add 'PM Pattern Block' to render a pattern in a pattern.

 ### 0.1.8
 * Fix some issues with block pattern previews.
 * Fix a bug with editing pre-existing patterns.